[ Media ]

 If I missed anyone please let me know, and I'll add you to this list.

 After my book came out, requests poured in for varieties mentioned in the book.
 It takes me at least an hour per request to handle the correspondence, find the seed, package it, and get it to the post office.
-If you ask me directly for seed, or information about varieties, please consider making a donation large enough to cover an hour of a celebrity's time.
-I can always find time for people that make donations to advance my work of developing new genetically-diverse landrace varieties, and feeding my community.
+If you ask me directly for seed, or information about varieties, please consider making a donation large enough to cover an hour or two of a celebrity's time.

 My Other Landraces